Long-term care insurance has the same tax-favored status as regular health insurance.

 Benefits received under a qualified policy that pays only actual expenses are tax-free.
 In contrast, part of the benefits from policies that pay a set dollar amount (per diem) may be taxable.

 The premiums you pay for long-term care insurance may be deductible as unreimbursed medical expenses if you itemize deductions.
-There is a limit on the
+There is a limit on the amount of annual premiums you can deduct, depending on your age.
+Also, it’s important to remember that unreimbursed medical expenses are deductible only to the extent that the total exceeds 10% of your adjusted gross income in 2019 and beyond (7.5% in 2018).

-If you’re self-employed, you may deduct the same percentage of long-term care premiums that
+If you’re self-employed, you may deduct the same percentage of long-term care premiums that applies to regular health insurance premiums.

 The need for long-term care insurance